homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

         iVar2 = FUN_00011cec(pcVar20,iVar2,pcVar17);
 ``

 FUN_00011924("developer"), on line 17 calls FUN_00011464.
-If we have a look at the pseudo code FUN_00011464 bellow, it tries to read an i2c eeprom device, if it fails tries with a different eeprom.
+If we have a look at the pseudocode FUN_00011464 bellow, it tries to read an i2c eeprom, if it fails tries with a different path.

 ```
 undefined * FUN_00011464(size_t *param_1)